Sieges of Berwick (1355 and 1356): Background

 The First War of Scottish Independence between England and Scotland began in 1296, when Edward I of England (r.
 1272–1307) stormed and sacked the Scottish border town of Berwick-upon-Tweed as a prelude to his invasion of Scotland.
 More than 32 years of warfare followed, with Berwick being recaptured by the Scots in 1318.
-The disastrous English campaign of Stanhope Park brought Isabella of France and Roger Mortimer, regents of the newly-crowned 14-year-old King Edward III (r.
+The disastrous English Weardale campaign brought Isabella of France and Roger Mortimer, regents of the newly-crowned 14-year-old King Edward III (r.
 1327–1377), to the negotiating table.
 They agreed to the Treaty of Northampton with Robert Bruce (r.
-1306–1329) in 1328 recognising Scotland as an independent nation.
+1306–1329) in 1328, recognising Scotland as an independent nation.

-Edward never accepted the validity of the treaty and by 1333 England and Scotland were at war again when Edward besieged Berwick, starting the Second War of Scottish Independence.
+Edward never accepted the validity of the treaty and in 1333 he besieged Berwick again, starting the Second War of Scottish Independence.
 The Scots felt compelled to attempt to relieve the town.
 A Scottish army 20,000 strong attacked the 10,000 English and suffered a devastating defeat at the Battle of Halidon Hill.
 Berwick surrendered the next day.
-The Hundred Years' War between England and France commenced in 1337 and in 1346 Edward led an English army across northern France, winning the Battle of Crécy and besieging Calais.
+The Hundred Years' War between England and France commenced in 1337, and in 1346 Edward led an English army across northern France, winning the Battle of Crécy and besieging Calais.
 Encouraged by the French king, John II (r.
 1350–1364), the Scots invaded England with a large army, certain that few English troops would be left to defend the rich northern English cities.
 The Scots were decisively beaten at the Battle of Neville's Cross and their king, David II (r.
 1329–1371), was captured.
 The Scottish threat receded and the English were able to commit fully to the war with France.